devoworm/GSOC-2019/Unsupervised_approach/README.md

 ## Motivation

-- Initial step for getting statistical insights of the whole embryogenesis process (number of cells at time t, area of each cell, tracking the position of each cell etc) of *C. Elegan*.
+- The initial step for getting statistical insights of the whole embryogenesis process (number of cells at time t, area of each cell, tracking the position of each cell, etc) of *C. Elegan*.

 - On average, the process takes about 2-3 days to complete.
-Usually researchers have to manually tag and label them.
+Usually, researchers have to manually tag and label them.
 This software can automate this process.

 ## Built With
 - [Tensorflow](https://www.tensorflow.org/)